MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Connect-IPPSSession.md

 Don't use this parameter with the CertificateFilePath or CertificateThumbprint parameters.

-For more information about CBA, see [App-only authentication for unattended scripts in the EXO V2 module](https://aka.ms/exov2-cba).
+For more information about CBA, see [App-only authentication for unattended scripts in the Exchang Online PowerShell module](https://aka.ms/exov2-cba).

 ```yaml
 Type: X509Certificate2